piougy/CzechIdMng/CONTRIBUTING.md

 * Use `{}` brackets
 * Don't use abbreviations for fields, variables etc.
 * Don't use camelCase in package names
+* Configuration
+  * Use ``Configurable`` interface for configurations.
+  *  If the name of a configuration item contains the ``password`` or ``token`` chain, the value of the configuration item is hidden in the rest interface listing (or rather replaced with substitute characters).
+  * It is better to use constants for configuration properties (keys), e.g. ``ConfigurationService.IDM_PUBLIC_PROPERTY_PREFIX + "core.identity.delete"`` - using separator ot other constant in key name is not preferred - configuration property can be simply found by key suffix (``"ctrl-f" + "core.identity.delete"``).
+Another benefit - key is readable without finding other constant or string concatiation in code.
+  * Configuration properties (constants in code) should start with ``PROPERTY_`` prefix.
+  * Registrable component parameters configurable by eav form (constants in code) should start with ``PARAMETER_`` prefix.
 * Database
   * [Convention](https://wiki.czechidm.com/devel/documentation/conventions/dev/database-conventions)
   * `Entity` / `Dto` has to contain jsr303 validations